 - In Inside Out by Maria V Snyder, the population is divided into two castes, the Uppers and the scrubs.
 Scrubs are encouraged to have as many children as possible and are denied birth control.
 Men and children who break the rules are executed, but fertile women who commit infractions become "breeders", kept chained down and constantly pregnant until their bodies give out from the strain.
 Uppers, on the other hand, are allowed one child per couple.
 If there's an accident with their birth control, the extra child is dyed to look like the scrubs' ethnicity and given to a scrub foster mother.
 The overlords use this to foster class division, telling the scrubs that the Uppers are spoiled rotten and telling the Uppers that the scrubs are too lazy and selfish to use birth control despite their overpopulation.

 - In Mikhail Akhmanov and Christopher Nicholas Gilmore's novel Captain French, or the Quest for Paradise, all colonies impose birth licensing policies once they reach a certain population density.
 While there are plenty of dystopian governments, even the nice ones do it.
 There is a group of women, whom the eponymous space trader nicknames "the Frantic Mothers", whose goal in life seems to be to bear as many children as possible, regardless of who the fathers are.
 They will do anything to move to a new colony that encourages this sort of behavior, including paying for passage with sex (preferably with a fertile male, for obvious reasons).
 Since the protagonist had himself sterilized (completely reversible), the Frantic Mothers are a little disappointed in him.
 Since most humans in this universe undergo a procedure that stops aging, it is possible for the same woman to be the progenitor of several colonies (imagine how many babies she can make in several centuries).
+While the protagonist isn't a big fan of such women, he does admit that they're the driving force behind most colonization ventures, pestering their government until it decides to finance the construction of a colony ship.
+It's mentioned that getting a child license often requires waiting for decades, if not centuries (kudos to a couple that stays together long enough to get a license), since it requires someone to die to "free up the spot", and natural death is no longer an option for most people.

 - In the Uglies series, parents are prohibited, and also incapable because of the whole pretty-mind-thing, of having more than one child every ten years.
 This keeps the pretty parents able to focus on one child, and keeps sibling bonds from forming.
 It's surprisingly effective.